 2. At the bottom-left of the page, tap on the LOC (Location) text.

 3. This will change the Location ID to Page Number.

-Continue to tap and you will eventually return to the Location ID.
+Continue to tap and you will eventually return back to the Location ID.

 Loc means Location ID on all Kindle devices, these include Paperwhite, Oasis and Fire and Kindle App users.
 A Location reference is used instead of a page number as not all eReaders can comfortably display the whole page due to the size of the screen.

 The advantage of doing this is that the text is much bigger than in books, making reading more comfortable for the visually impaired.